 Dr Morriss is the co-developer of the Essential Pain Management programme which has now been taught in over 60 countries worldwide.
 He has also been closely involved with the development and delivery of other educational projects, including Primary Trauma Care, Safer Anaesthesia From Education (SAFE), and the WFSA Fellowship Programme.

-Prof Davy Cheng (Canada)
+Prof Davy Cheng (China)

 Dr. Davy Cheng is a Distinguished University Professor in the Department of Anesthesia & Perioperative Medicine, and Department of Epidemiology & Biostatistics, Western University, London, Canada.
 He holds the Chair in Evidence-based Perioperative Clinical Outcomes Research (EPiCOR) and is the co-founder of the MEDICI Centre, which is a World Health Organization (WHO) designated Collaborating Center in the study of global perioperative surgery and anesthesia care.